-The fund does not invest in companies that are in breach of the UN's Global Compact and the OECD's guidelines for multinational companies16, companies that derive a large part of their income from the extraction of oil sands and/or thermal coal or base a large part of their business on thermal coal, or companies with exposure to controversial weapons.
+The fund does not invest in companies that are in breach of the UN's Global Compact and the OECD's guidelines for multinational companies that are in breach of the UN's Global Compact and the OECD's guidelines for multinational companies that derive a large part of their income from the extraction of oil sands and/or thermal coal or base a large part of their business on thermal coal, or companies with exposure to controversial weapons.
 The fund excludes companies that produce cannabis for recreational use, tobacco and pornography.
 In addition, companies which produce alcohol, conventional weapons, and gambling, as well as companies with high carbon emissions, are excluded.